Wellbeing Tips – Physical and Mental Health

 Get good sleep – no screens before bed or when waking up

 At a time of increased anxiety and uncertainty, it’s really important we find a way to promote restful sleep, using a lot of the suggestions about exercising and breathing techniques will help.
-More useful help can be found via the link below, including lots of information about general wellbeing, and a dedicated section on sleep.
+More useful help can be found on the NHS website, including lots of information about general wellbeing, and a dedicated section on sleep.

 Sometimes we can worry too much about things and this causes us anxiety and stress.
 However, you could try and put your worries into perspective as well as trying to let them go.
 Try this technique: